14 FREE ways to learn something new

 Learn a new language at your own pace

-Whether you want to learn a whole new language or just see how much you can remember from your French tests at school, here are some suggestions for how you can pick up a second (or third, or fourth) language for free.
+Whether you want to learn a whole new language or just see how much you can remember from your French lessons at school, here are some suggestions for how you can pick up a second (or third, or fourth) language for free.

 If you want to expand your Spanish vocabulary beyond tapas, sangria and churros, MSE Rebecca found the free Coffee Break Spanish podcast helpful:

+It's a free tutorial podcast for Spanish learners and it makes you repeat phrases out loud.
 I also used to teach English to a Spanish friend, and in return she helped me improve my Spanish, so that was essentially Spanish lessons for me for free.

 Gain free qualifications such as Open University courses, including MSE's Academy of Money

-Open Learn hosts 'MSE's Academy of Money written by the Open University, with support and guidance from MSE, the course is made up of six two-hour sessions of study covering all the key aspects of personal finance, including spending, borrowing, mortgages, saving, investing and retirement.
+Open Learn hosts 'MSE's Academy of Money' – written by the Open University, with support and guidance from MSE.
+The course is made up of six two-hour sessions of study covering all the key aspects of personal finance, including spending, borrowing, mortgages, saving, investing and retirement.

 The course is totally flexible – students can study at their own pace, perhaps even choosing to complete just one topic to brush up.
-It is available to anyone wanting to improve their knowledge of personal finance for their own interest and financial capability, or for those who work in the consumer help industries, it can provide some academic grounding to support their work.
+It's available to anyone wanting to improve their knowledge of personal finance for their own interest and financial capability, or for those who work in the consumer help industries, it can provide some academic grounding to support their work.

 More Open University courses